|30th December |

 The Office of Communications, Ofcom for short, is the new regulator for the

 media and telecommunications industries.
 It replaces five bodies: the Independent Television Commission, the Broadcasting Standards Commission, the Radio Authority, the Radiocommunications Agency and Oftel.

 Who is Ofcom?

 is Lord Currie, dean of the business school at City University in London.
 The chief executive is Stephen Carter, former chief operating officer of the debt-laden NTL cable TV group.
-Its consumer panel will be chaired by Colette Bowe,
+Its consumer panel will be chaired by Colette Bowe, a former chief

 What will it do?